eafunk/audiorack/README.txt

 auplay_channels	2			# The arServer input channel width (2 for stereo)
 ausrc_format		float		# s16, float, ..
 auplay_format		float		# s16, float, ..
+auenc_format		s16		# s16, float, ..
+audec_format		s16		# s16, float, ..
+ice_turn		no

-3. Ensure that the baresip console module is configured to be reachable on the local computer so arServer4 can connect to it.
+4. Ensure that the baresip console module is configured to be reachable on the local computer so arServer4 can connect to it.
 Note the port used for connection, in the example below (the default), port 5555:

 cons_listen		0.0.0.0:5555

-4. Set baresip to NOT auto-connect calls to the default sound devices.
+5. Set baresip to NOT auto-connect calls to the default sound devices.
 We want arServer to manage jack connections.

 jack_connect_ports	no

-5. It's a good idea to limit the number of calls that baresip will accept at a any one time.
+6. It's a good idea to limit the number of calls that baresip will accept at a any one time.

 call_max_calls		2	# two calls at a time max.

-6. Set the arServer setting "sip_ctl_port" to the port noted above.
+7. Set the arServer setting "sip_ctl_port" to the port noted above.
 This is the TCP port on the local computer that arServer will connect to to manage jack-audio connections and calls from baresip.
 As mentioned above, baresip must be running on the same computer with arServer, therefore,